KenKundert/svg_schematic/doc/classes.rst

 The ``c``, ``b`` and ``e`` attributes contain the coordinates of the collector, base and emitter terminals.

+If ``kind`` is 'p' or 'pnp' a PNP symbol is drawn, otherwise an NPN symbol is drawn.

 You may pass a wire directly under the transistor and the wire will be concealed by the transistor.